-Zhang Heling—the Duke of the State of Chang—and his younger brother Zhang Yanling - both younger brothers of the Empress Dowager Cishou - are arrested and put into prison.
+Zhang Heling—the Duke of the State of Chang—and his younger brother Zhang Yanling, both younger brothers of Empress Dowager Cishou, are arrested and imprisoned.

-Zhang Yanling is sentenced to death, while Zhang Heling is stripped of his noble title.
+Zhang Yanling is sentenced to death, and Zhang Heling is stripped of his noble title.

 Imperial orders are issued for additional consorts and concubines to be selected for the emperor.